samuelsanpo/todo-machine/README.md

 # todo-machine
-A To-do machine with React JS.
+A To-do machine with React JS by Samuel Sanabria.